kumbulanit/t-sql/sql trainning/untitled/module 7/Lesson3_Generating_Automatic_Column_Values.md

 SELECT COUNT(*)
 FROM SalesTransactions
 WHERE CASE
-    WHEN Quantity * UnitPrice > 1000 THEN 'Large'
+    WHEN Quantity * BaseSalary > 1000 THEN 'Large'
-    WHEN Quantity * UnitPrice > 500 THEN 'Medium'
+    WHEN Quantity * BaseSalary > 500 THEN 'Medium'
     ELSE 'Small'
 END = 'Large';
 SET STATISTICS IO OFF;